 Flash forward five years to 1991.
 That’s when Anita Hill testified about her boss, then-Supreme Court nominee Clarence Thomas (who was also head of the EEOC, the federal agency that fields claims of workplace sexual harassment) at his televised Senate confirmation hearing.
 Thomas denied Hill’s story and he was appointed to the Supreme Court anyway.

 However, Hill’s decision to speak publicly spurred a rise in sexual-harassment complaints filed with the EEOC.
-And women have been vocal against their harassers since then.

 The rise of #MeToo

 Although we often equate MeToo with a social media hashtag, the term was actually coined long before actress Alyssa Milano tweeted about it.
 Back in 2006, Tarana Burke coined the phrase as a way to give power back to women and girls of color who had survived sexual violence.
 Burke herself is a survivor and was working on a documentary about it when MeToo went viral on social channels.